Bodies pulled from pond identified as missing Indianapolis man, 3 children

 “These are answers we might not ever have the answers to, but I guarantee you the detectives that are working behind me will do everything they can to provide answers to this family and our community,” Chris Bailey, IMPD assistant chief said at the scene.

-A family member of Moorman announced a $10,000 reward for information on him or his children’s whereabouts on Monday.
+A Moorman family member on Monday announced a $10,000 reward for information on the whereabouts of Moorman or his children.

 Police continue to investigate how the car ended up in the water.